abdo-essam/categorize_numbers/README.md

 1. Ensure you have Dart installed on your system.
 2. Clone the repository.
-3. Run the `categorize_numbers.dart` file using the Dart command
+3. Run the `categorize_numbers.dart` file using the Dart command: dart run categorize_numbers.dart